intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 ![Sensitivity profile](../../docs/sensitivity-profile.png)

+The _Load_ row is a percentage of the maximum achieved QPS without violating SLO which was found during _[Red lining](https://www.wikiwand.com/en/Redline)_.
+A cell in a table express _SLI_ which is a 99th [percentile](https://www.wikiwand.com/en/Percentile) response time for that _Load_ in relation to _SLO_.
+For instance _Baseline_ for _Load_ 5% for _SLO_ 500ms tells that 99 percent of requests responded in time not greater than 160ms which is 32% of SLO time.
+Thus if we observe _SLI_ above 100% that means violation of _SLO_.
+In the presented table Caffe and memBW are relatively weak aggressors and they lead to _SLO_ violation only on higher loads while Stream 100M is very aggressive and leads to _SLO_ violation even on low loads of memcached.

 ## Example configuration

 Below is an example configuration using environment variables to set up the experiment where the machines are configured in the following topology: